ELECTRONIC NEWSLETTER OF THE HIGH ENERGY ASTROPHYSICS DIVISION OF THE AAS

 Science Strengths

-The ASCA Guest Observer Facility has worked well with the Japanese team at ISAS to plan, obtain, and distribute a large amount of data to a substantial user community.
+The ASCA Guest Observer Facility has worked well with the Japanese team at ISAS to plan,

 Science Weaknesses